lkloh/lkloh.github.io/_posts/2017-10-02-how-many-greenthreads.markdown

 by putting more threads to work.

-In the example below, only 2 threads are technically needed, by the example with 20 allowable threads runs consistently faster.
+In the example below, only 2 threads are technically needed, but when using 20 allowable threads, it runs consistently faster.

 ```py
 import eventlet